Copyright 1998

 The Symptoms The Peace Corps nurse was contacted.
 Needles, blood tests, and questions.
 I had every symptom imaginable!
 Gas, cramps, diarrhea, nausea, sore throat, congestion, headache, chills, 104 temperature, sweating spells, overall body ache, and exhaustion from lack of sleep.
 I couldn't open my eyes because they hurt so bad.
 It hurt when my eyes were shut.
 I took aspirin and Tylenol.
 It didn't help at all.
 I asked for something stronger and the Peace Corps doctor kept forgetting.
 I was at the point of refusing further treatment until something was done for my headache.

 Well, I tested positive for malaria and shigella.
 Shigella is food contamination.
 I ate what people are always telling others to eat if they are mad at them.
 In addition, I had become badly dehydrated because I couldn't take in fluids.
 The Peace Corps nurse decided to take me to the hospital when it was feared my kidneys had shut down.
 I was on an IV for 36 hours or more.
 All I could do in the hospital was rest my poor, tired body.
-My eyes still hurt so I couldn't read.
+My eyes still hurt so badly that I couldn't read.

 No Respect My kidneys definitely did not shut down.
 The nurse was pleased with the "present" I had for him when he came to visit.
 Then, he flushed all that hard work down the toilet.